zinefer/zinefer.github.com/content/posts/a-cabinet-of-organizer-drawers/index.md

 +++
 date = "2021-08-24T21:35:34-06:00"
-title = "Making a Cabinet of Organizer Drawers" description = "It's a long road to getting a well organized shop but a nice set of drawers goes far" categories = "Making" tags = ["CNC Routing", "Fusion 360", "Furniture", "Organization"]
+title = "a Cabinet of Organizer Drawers" description = "It's a long road to getting a well organized shop but a nice set of drawers goes far" categories = "Making" tags = ["CNC Routing", "Fusion 360", "Furniture", "Organization"]